-In Trump’s NASA Budget Mars Wins And Earth Loses
+In Trump’s NASA Budget, Mars Wins And Earth Loses

 With the exception of military spending, Trump’s federal budget outline for 2018 appears to be more about cuts and slashing funds than boosts and benefits.

-But NASA seems to have been mostly spared: Although the president does plan to reduce NASA’s funding in 2018, the proposed number only goes down from $19.3 billion to $19.1 billion.
+But NASA seems to have been mostly spared.
+Although the president does plan to reduce NASA’s funding in 2018, the proposed number only goes down from $19.3 billion to $19.1 billion.

 According to the Washington Post, the budget proposal does not clearly specify in which direction Trump wishes NASA to focus their energy.
 However, the largest funding has been slotted for the agency’s human exploration division.
 This includes $3.7 billion in funding for the Space Launch System (SLS) jumbo rockets and the Orion crew vehicle, two spacecraft NASA believes could one day bring humans to Mars.